Winter biking, cold-weather biking, or winter cycling consists of riding a bike during the months when the road is covered with ice or snow.

 Winter biking is getting more popular every year, and in today’s guide, we’ll tell you all you need to know about this icy sport.

-How Is Winter Cycling Different?
+How Is Cycling in Winter Different?

 Winter cycling is different from road biking and mountain biking in many different ways.